o3de/o3de.org/content/docs/userguide/rendering/disable/rain-drops-node.md

 ---
-description: ' Use the Disable Rain Drops node in the &ALYlong; &script-canvas; editor to disable raindrops. '
+description: ' Use the Disable Rain Drops node in the Amazon Lumberyard Script Canvas editor to disable raindrops. '
 title: Disable Rain Drops
 ---